Belfast Power Station

 At Belfast Power Limited we want to play an important role in low-carbon electricity generation for Northern Ireland while having the least possible impact on the environment.

 The proposed power station has been designed by Siemens Energy to include cutting-edge technology, meaning it will meet and exceed the highest environmental standards, achieving lower C02 emissions compared to more traditional forms of power generation.
 A comprehensive Environmental Statement will be submitted alongside the planning application for the project, allowing the Department for Infrastructure and relevant consultees to fully assess environmental considerations such as:

 - Air Quality

 - Archaeology & Cultural Heritage

 - Landscape and Visual Assessment

 During its construction and operation the plant will adhere strictly to all environmental legislation having obtained all necessary permissions and consents in advance.
 Alongside the requirement to obtain planning permission, the project will also secure an Industrial Pollution Prevention and Control (IPPC) Permit alongside other permits and licences.

 Belfast Power Limited has secured a 13 acre site in the Belfast Harbour Estate.

+Earmarked for energy generation, the site is located in Belfast’s industrial heartland away from any residential areas.
 It is in close proximity to Northern Ireland’s main natural gas network which will provide the power station’s main fuel source.
 The location of the site will also allow the project to be connected to the tricity transmission system, meaning the power it generates can be transported to the main network and distributed throughout Northern Ireland.